What does working in a Partnership mean?

 Our Partner Plan, built around four key themes, ensures that the way we work and the service we provide are right for our growing business.

-Market-beating contribution and proposition: Every Partner shares in the benefits of a co-owned business.
+Performance and reward: Every Partner shares in the benefits of a co-owned business.
 Partners show responsibility for the Partnership's ongoing success by giving us their very best performance – from adaptive, innovative thinking and excellent customer service to a significant contribution to continuous improvement.
+We focus on:

-Meaningful work and careers: As the employment landscape changes and work practices shift, we need to develop the capabilities required to keep our competitive edge.
+Learning and progression: As the employment landscape changes and work practices shift, we need to develop the capabilities required to keep our competitive edge.
 By providing opportunities, we're encouraging Partners to learn new skills – whatever stage they're at in their working lives.
+We focus on:

-Inclusive and vibrant communities: We strive to be a welcoming and diverse business that recognises and values difference.
+Inclusive ownership: We strive to be a welcoming and diverse business that recognises and values difference.
 This goes to the heart of our ultimate goal of being a successful co-owned enterprise that benefits all of our Partners.
+We focus on:

-Modern ways of working: In order to adapt to a fast-paced business environment with ongoing technological change, Partners are increasingly working together across both roles and divisions.
+Working better: In order to adapt to a fast-paced business environment with ongoing technological change, Partners are increasingly working together across both roles and divisions.
+We focus on:

 The John Lewis Partnership is a member of the Employee Ownership Association (EOA), a business association for companies who are substantially or wholly owned by the people who work for them.
 For more information visit the Employee Ownership Association website (www.employeeownership.co.uk).